mgo-af/theme-vercel-root-route-prefix-repro/README.md

 }

 ```

-In Vercel, we set the Root directory for this project to be `docs`.
-The build command runs the build command as expected.

 For the purposes of this demonstration, we're calling setting the value of our prefix path to `vercelredirects`, and instructing Gatsby to use that for the `/docs` directory in its `gatsby-config.js` file: